anuragbagri/docker_compose/Contribute.md

 ## Docker installation

+database used is postgres db from neon.tech, not from docker postgres....

 - Install docker
 - start postgres
 - docker run -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 postgres
-- build the image of the app - `docker build -t user_proejct .`
+- build the image of the app - `docker build -t user_project .`
-- start the image - `docker run -p 3000:3000 user-project`
+- start the image of the app - `docker run -p 3000:3000 -d user_project`

 ## Docker Compose Installation